centminmod/centminmod-redis/examples/redis-replication-2-sentinels.md

 Redis Replication Ondisk Persistence Disabled
 ======

-For redis caching only servers, ondisk persistent isn't required so added a new `replication-cache` option
+For redis caching only servers, ondisk persistence isn't required so added a new `replication-cache` option

     ./redis-generator.sh replication-cache 2